seanredmond/heniautos/guide/calendar-equations.md

 ## Works Cited

+* Agora XVI = Woodhead, A. G. 1997. _Inscriptions: The Decrees_.
+The Athenian Agora, v.
+16. Princeton: American School of Classical Studies at Athens.
 * Dinsmoor, William Bell.
 1931. _The Archons of Athens in the Hellenistic Age_.
 Cambridge: Harvard University Press.
 * Hansen, Mogens Herman.
 1982.
 “When Did the Athenian Ecclesia Meet?” _GRBS_ 23 (4): 331–50.
 * Meritt, Benjamin D. 1938.
 “Greek Inscriptions.” _Hesperia_ 7 (1): 77–160.